LibraryCarpentry/lc-sql/README.md

 - Follow updates on [Twitter](https://twitter.com/LibCarpentry).
 - Make a suggestion or correct an error by [raising an Issue](https://github.com/data-lessons/library-sql/issues).

+See the additional ways you can connect with the community by visiting the Library Carpentry [Contact Us](https://librarycarpentry.org/contact/) page.

 ## Code of Conduct

-All participants should agree to abide by the [Software Carpentry Code of Conduct](http://software-carpentry.org/conduct/).
+All participants should agree to abide by The Carpentries [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).

 ## Authors